pemami4911/neural-combinatorial-rl-pytorch/README.md

 * matplotlib
 * [tensorboard_logger](https://github.com/TeamHG-Memex/tensorboard_logger)

+PyTorch 0.4 compatibility is available on branch `pytorch-0.4`.

 ## TSP Results

 Results for 1 random seed over 50 epochs (each epoch is 10,000 batches of size 128).
 After each epoch, I validated performance on 1000 held out graphs.
 I used the same hyperparameters from the paper, as can be seen in `main.sh`.
 The dashed line shows the value indicated in Table 2 of Bello, et. al for comparison.
 The log scale x axis for the training reward is used to show how the tour length drops early on.